typoverflow/note/README.md

 # Note
-This repo cantains notes of courses for undergraduates in School of AI, Nanjing University.
+This repo contains notes of courses for undergraduates in School of AI, Nanjing University.
-Dream evolves.
+*Dream evolves*.
 Hope we can move forward together!
 ## Content
 + Intro to AI
 + Convex Optimization